 Business Mileage Deduction Calculator

 The IRS allows self-employed individuals, employees who are not reimbursed by their employer, and certain other taxpayers to deduct vehicle expenses incurred for business travel using either the standard mileage rate or the actual expense method.
-For 2025, the standard mileage rate for business use is 70 cents per mile, as set by IRS Rev. Proc.
-2024-40.
+For 2026, the standard mileage rate for business use is 72.5 cents per mile, as set by IRS Notice 2026-10.
 The standard rate is designed to cover the full cost of operating a vehicle, including fuel, insurance, maintenance, repairs, and depreciation, so if you use the standard rate, you cannot also deduct these individual expenses separately.
 The alternative actual expense method deducts the pro-rated share of all actual vehicle costs (fuel, oil, insurance, registration, repairs, and depreciation or lease payments) based on the business-use percentage of total miles driven during the year.
 If you switch from the actual expense method with accelerated depreciation to the standard rate in a later year, restrictions apply.
 You must keep contemporaneous records of all business trips, including the date, destination, business purpose, and odometer reading, to substantiate the deduction.
-This calculator computes the standard mileage deduction at the 2025 IRS rate on total business miles, computes the actual expense deduction using your vehicle costs and business-use percentage, and compares both methods so you can choose the larger deduction.
+This calculator computes the standard mileage deduction at the 2026 IRS rate on total business miles, computes the actual expense deduction using your vehicle costs and business-use percentage, and compares both methods so you can choose the larger deduction.

-For 15,000 business miles out of 22,000 total miles, using the standard mileage method gives a deduction of --.
+For 15,000 business miles out of 22,000 total miles, using the standard mileage method gives a deduction of $10,875.00.

 Standard mileage method vs actual expenses

 The IRS offers two methods to calculate vehicle deductions: standard mileage and actual expenses.
-The standard mileage method is simpler: multiply business miles by $0.70 per mile (2025 rate).
+The standard mileage method is simpler: multiply business miles by $0.725 per mile (2026 rate).
 The actual expense method requires tracking all costs and multiplying by business use percentage.

 Standard method:

-Deduction = business miles x $0.70
+Deduction = business miles x $0.725

 Actual method: